 I also have been thinking about the refugee crisis our world is facing at this moment in history.
 The bottom line seems to be that we are all part of a human family; if we can’t accept refugees and migrants fleeing from hardship, what have we become?

 I come from immigrant stock myself (my father is a Persian Jew and my mother’s parents come from Jewish communities in Eastern Europe).
 I am eternally grateful that we are safe, supported, and able to pursue our dreams in this country.
 (Unfortunately, that cannot be said for all of my country men and women but it is true for many.)
 Continue reading

 Did you miss the webinar on August 26, titled “Getting All Your Ducks in a Row: How to Plan for Grant Proposal Success”?

 You’re in luck!
-The recording is available for a limited time for free HERE.
+The recording is available now for only $9.99.